ESG Data

 Understanding the Situation of our Environmental Obligations

-We do not limit ourselves to just supporting statutory requirements in regards to the environmental risks in the tangible fixed assets (e.g., land and buildings) of ITOCHU alone and our group companies — in particular, asbestos, PCB and soil contamination; we also look to understand the situation through surveys voluntarily and then aim to respond in a way that is helpful to prompt management policy decisions and judgments.
-As of March 2023, we estimate the cost of waste disposal at JPY 33 million, which is a reasonably estimable amount (shadow cost) for future environmental liabilities.
+We do not limit ourselves to just supporting statutory requirements in regards to the environmental risks in the tangible fixed assets (e.g., land and buildings) of ITOCHU alone and our Group companies — in particular, asbestos, PCB and soil contamination; we also look to understand the situation through surveys voluntarily and then aim to respond in a way that is helpful to prompt management policy decisions and judgments.
+As of March 2024, we estimate the cost of waste disposal at JPY 27 million, which is a reasonably estimable amount (shadow cost) for future environmental liabilities.

 Independent Assurance

-Independent Assurance Report (PDF:2.9MB)[PDF]: ★Data assured by KPMG AZSA Sustainability Co., Ltd, an external assurance provider based on the international standard ISAE 3000.
+Independent Assurance Report (PDF:4.6MB)PDF file: ★Data assured by KPMG AZSA Sustainability Co., Ltd, an external assurance provider based on the international standard ISAE 3000.

 • Regarding range of tallied data, figures not labeled as Consolidated are placed under Non-Consolidated.